rioki/spdr/README.md

     if (!line.empty())
     {
-        node.send<ChatMessage>(server, line);
+        client.send<ChatMessage>(srv, line);
     }
 }
 ```

+You may want to look into the chat example, as it implements all the above
+with some useful logging and error handling.

 ## Threading

 Each `Node` has it's own thread to process network messages.
 By default this
 thread is used to also process message handlers.
 There is the option
 to move the message handlers onto a different thread and reduce potential
-synchonisation overhead.
+synchronization overhead.

 ### Using Your Own Thread

 spdr uses [c9y](https://github.com/rioki/c9y)'s sync infrastructure to
-safly deletage work between threads.
+safely delegate work between threads.
 If you want to move processing into a
-differen thread, such as for example the thread processing business logic,
+different thread, such as for example the thread processing business logic,
 you need to specify this thread id on construction of the `Node` and
 periodically call `c9y::sync_point()`.